Planning Your Trip to Guatemala

 In two weeks you can experience the best sights and immerse yourself in Guatemala's culture.
 Go beyond Atitlán and Tikal as you head deep into the coffee region for hikes around cloud forests and waterfalls.
 There are even 14-day mountain-biking excursions that will test the limits of your endurance.

 If the mood strikes, you could even hop across the border for an excursion to neighboring Belize.
-Or embark on a tour of the Mayan ruins at Copán, located just across the border with Honduras.
+Or embark on a tour of the Maya ruins at Copán, located just across the border with Honduras.

 Guatemala in 5 Days